 The Company had issued 44,50,000 8% Redeemable, Non-cumulative and Non-Convertible preference shares of Rs.100 each.
-Preference Shares are redeemable at premium at the option of the Board of Directors of the Company on October 15, 2026, with one day prior notice to the preference
+Preference Shares are redeemable at premium at the option of the Board of Directors of the Company on October 15, 2026, with one day prior notice to the preference shareholders.

-As these Preference share are non-cumulative and the Company is not under obligation to pay dividend, only fair value of redemption value has been considered as financial liablity using a market rate for an equivalent instrument.
+As these Preference share are non-cumulative and the Company is not under obligation to pay dividend, only fair value of redemption value has been considered as financial liability using a market rate for an equivalent instrument.
 This amount is classified as a financial liability measured at amortised cost (net of transaction costs) until it is extinguished on redemption.
 The remainder of the proceeds is recognised and included in Equity.
-Refer note no.14 for equity portion of Preference Shares.
-Dunges in Lakhs
+Refer note no.13 for equity portion of Preference Shares.

-Rupees in Lakiis

-March 31, 2022 March 31, 2021

-4.450.00 4,450.00

-12

-4,450.00 4,450.00

-3,620.95 3,620.95

-829.Q5 829.05

-1,976.46 1,705.69

-2,805.51 2,534.74

-829.Q5 1,976.46
+Particulars Rupees in Lakhs Opposing hale March 31, 2021 March 31, 2020 Opening balance Add: Issued during the year 4,450.00 4,450.00 Closing balance 1,150.00 Less: Equity component transferred to Other Equity 4,450.00 4,450.00 Financial liability portion of preference shares 3,620.95 3,620.95 Add: Notional Interest recognized up to date 829.05 829.05 Liability portion of non convertible preference shares 1,705.69 1,461.05 Local linking 2,534.74 2,290.10

-16 Lease Liabilities
+15 Lease Liabilities

-Operating lease commitments - Company as a Lessee : The Company has entered into certain cancellable and non-cancellable operating lease agreements mainly for office premises.
+Operating lease commitments - Company as a Lessee: The Company has entered into certain cancellable and non-cancellable operating lease agreements mainly for office premises.
 The lease rentals paid during the year and the maximum obligation on the long term non-cancellable operating lease payable are as follows:

-The following is the break-up of current and non-current lease liabilities as at March 31, 2022 and March 31, 2021:
+The following is the break-up of current and non-current lease liabilities as at March 31, 2021 and March 31, 2020: